 In this series we have been talking to some of our Partners who have been sharing their Top 5 Leadership Lessons.
-In this blog, Charles Brook, Chair of TPC Leadership and Managing Partner of our Romanian office shares his.
+In this blog, Charles Brook, the founder of TPC Leadership shares his.

 It’s very easy when you have leadership responsibilities to just be in the ‘doing’ mode.
 How many of us take time to step back into a creative space, to really look at what the future could look like and create a vision to work towards?
 In my opinion, that’s where creativity comes into a leadership role.
 It’s about envisaging the future, you can then focus your energy and the energies of the people around you to move towards that vision, add value and make a difference along the way.

 It’s important to evolve your leadership as it’s a real danger if a leader stays static.
 For example, when you’re leading new teams, initially you may have to manage them more closely to make sure they’re delivering the detail and data required.
 As people develop, your leadership style needs to adapt.
 If not, all you’re doing is disempowering those around you and stopping them from developing their own personal leadership.
 The way you operate with people is always shifting as you grow into leadership itself.